albertopiras/React-slide-router/README.md

-#  React page router slide
+#  React Slide Page Router

-Custom page routing with slide effect made with React. [view demo]
+This is a custom page routing with slide effect made with React. [view demo]

 ## Introduction

-This is an example how to implement a React page routing with slide effect or custom animation effects using the React's ReactCSSTransitionGroup component.
+This is an example how to implement a React page routing with slide effect or custom animation effects using the React's 'ReactCSSTransitionGroup' component.
 This is also the starting point to implement a React slideshow.
  --> [view demo] <--